jadaml/ShadowPlayRenamer/Readme.md

 **Disclaimers**
 I do not take any responsibility for any loss of data this tool might cause.
 Use it at your own risk.
-The software does not manipulate any software's binary files or configurations to achieve the features it provides.

 <!-- Trademark and Copyright disclaimers against NVidia and Shadow Play -->